Batch jobs

 #SBATCH... to specify

-- a Slurm account id to charge;
+- an account to charge;

 - a partition (type of nodes) to run on;